irenetoo/Quora-Insincere-Text-Classification/README.md

 A Coursera project on sincere and insincere questions classification on Quora
 - Build TensorFlow pipelines using tf.data API
-- Tokenize and preprocess text for BERT
+- Tokenize, preprocess text and run BERT model